reims2/reims2-docs/src/dev/README.md

 This is a collection of all the stuff that is needed for building a new version of the [REIMS](https://vosh.org/get-involved/vosh-fellow/suggested-reading/reims-system/) system.

-It is a work in progress and is primarily a notekeeper for the developer.
-It contains information for understanding the old REIMS and help on setting up REIMS2.
+It contains information for understanding the old REIMS and help on setting up and understanding REIMS2 from a developer's perspective..